lizmat/articles/its-time-to-rak-3.md

 To start right off the bat: the `--type` argument indicates how a given pattern (specified as a string on the command line) should be interpreted.
 Having to specify `--type=foo` all of the time, can be bothersome.
 So there are a number of shortcuts that you can use to make your life easier.
 These will be discussed at the end.

-The results in all these examples, are based on the existence of a file called "twenty" in the current directory, which contains the words "one", "two", "three" ... "twenty", each on a separate line.
+The results in all these examples are based on the existence of a file called "twenty" in the current directory, which contains the words "one", "two", "three" ... "twenty", each on a separate line.
 Because the contents of the line matches the line number, it hopefully makes understanding the example output in this post easier.

 Note that lines will be matched **without** the end-of-line by default.